 - There are others to check out, including SmartBuyGlasses, PerfectSpecs, Glasses2you, Designer Glasses and SpecsOnTheNet.
 Remember to shop around and check out all prices for extra coatings, glasses cases and shipping.

 Are there any lenses that you shouldn’t get online?

 The only lenses that are really complicated to fit are varifocals.
 Because of this, some websites do not even offer them, probably because there’s a potential for lots of returns.

-If you do have to get varifocals, a way to save money would be to buy the frames you want online and then just get the lenses fitted at the opticians.
+If you do have to get varifocals, a way to save money would be to buy the frames you want online.
+Then, get the lenses fitted at the opticians.
 Although these kinds of lenses can be expensive, at least you don’t run the risk of paying for a pair of glasses that you can’t return or use.

 The best deal for designer glasses

 Although there are great deals to be had online, some of the high-end designer glasses are in excess of £150 even when discounted.
 If you’re going to spend this much, it would be worthwhile to first check whether you can get the pair you want as part of one of the high street 2-for-1 deals.

 Specsavers currently has a 2-for-1 deal on several designer brands so take a look.
 This means you can get two pairs of the same designer glasses, and your second pair has the same lenses as the first.
 Even if you have picked the most expensive lenses and added all the extras.
 This means that you could effectively get the pair of designer glasses you want, and then another one on top for the same price you’d pay online.

 Getting your glasses fitted is one of the greatest advantages to buying them on the high street.
 They can also be adjusted once they’re assembled.
 However, you should do a quick search on the internet and see whether buying them online or in store is cheaper.